AbsaOSS/cobrix/README.md

 Cobrix assumes input data is encoded in EBCDIC.
 You can load ASCII files as well by specifying the following option:
 `.option("encoding", "ascii")`.

+If the input file is a text file (CRLF / LF are used to split records), use `.option("is_text", "true")`.

+Multisegment ASCII text files are supported using this option:
+`.option("record_format", "D)`.

+Read more on data formats at https://www.ibm.com/docs/en/zos/2.3.0?topic=files-selecting-record-formats-non-vsam-data-sets

 ### Streaming Cobol binary files from a directory

 1. Create a Spark ```StreamContext```